Guy of Lusignan: Marriage and countship

 During the Holy Week in 1180, Raymond III of Tripoli and Bohemond III of Antioch, two of the most powerful men in the kingdom, were preparing to invade Jerusalem.
-The historian Bernard Hamilton believed that they wished to force King Baldwin to have his sister, Sibylla, marry Baldwin of Ibelin, Aimery of Lusignan's father-in-law, and then to abdicate.
-They would therefore remove the king's mother, Agnes, from power and promote a local noble to the throne instead of a foreigner.
+Historian Bernard Hamilton believed they wished to force King Baldwin to have his sister, Sibylla, marry Baldwin of Ibelin, Aimery of Lusignan's father-in-law, and then to abdicate.
+They would therefore remove the King's mother, Agnes, from power and promote a local noble to the throne instead of a foreigner.
 Guy and Sibylla were hastily married at Eastertide to prevent this coup.
 The ceremony was noticeably hurried; the wedding was canonically invalid and there was no public notice.

 From 1180, Guy held Jaffa and Ascsalon alongside Sibylla and had four daughters with her.
 Their marriage split the nobles into two factions: One faction supporting Guy primarily composed of Sibylla's maternal kin, and one faction opposing him, composed primarily of Sibylla's paternal kin.
-In order to prevent the opposing party from setting up a rival claimant, King Baldwin took his mother's advice and, in October 1180, betrothed his half-sister Isabella, the stepdaughter of Baldwin of Ibelin's brother Balian, to Humphrey IV of Toron.
+To prevent the opposing party from setting up a rival claimant, King Baldwin took his mother's advice and, in October 1180, betrothed his half-sister Isabella, the stepdaughter of Baldwin of Ibelin's brother Balian, to Humphrey IV of Toron.
 From March 1181, both Guy and Sibylla were associated with Baldwin IV in public acts such as charters.

-Baldwin IV's leprosy worsened quickly; by 1183, he became blind and could no longer walk unsupported or use his hands.
+Baldwin IV's leprosy worsened quickly; by 1183, he had become blind and could no longer walk unsupported or use his hands.
 Having developed a deadly fever, Baldwin summoned the High Court to his bedside in June and made Guy regent.
 Since Guy was next in line to the throne and Baldwin was not expected to survive, this regency was supposed to be permanent.
-The king kept only his royal title and his authority over the city of Jerusalem, but he made Guy swear that he would not crown himself king or alienate parts of the royal demesne as long as Baldwin was alive.
+The King kept only his royal title and his authority over the city of Jerusalem, but he made Guy swear that he would not crown himself king or alienate parts of the royal demesne as long as Baldwin was alive.